 A tripped ground fault circuit interrupter, or GFCI, could be another reason your electrical outlet isn’t working properly.
 This happens to protect your home, but if you can find the problem item, unplug it, and then reset the circuit, your outlet may work again.

-Need Assistance with an Electrical Outlet in Your Home?
+Need Assistance with a Broken Electrical Outlet in Your Home?

 Do you need professional assistance repairing an electrical outlet in your home?
-Contact Arlington Electric & Solar today for the service and customer care you deserve.
+Contact Arlington Electric & Solar today for the service and customer care you desire.
 Our contractors are prepared for both residential and commercial electric services, as well as generator installations and solar energy solutions.
 Visit our website to learn more about our company.
-Call us at (360) 474–4434 to speak with one of our highly-trained and experienced technicians.
+Contact us today to speak with one of our highly-trained and experienced technicians.

 Serving customers in Arlington, Stanwood, Camano Island, Marysville, Lake Stevens, Granite Falls, Snohomish, and Greater Snohomish County